kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that promotes openness.

 ### AVERSION TO RISK OR CHANGES
-> Organization is perceived as risk-averse or it is simply too difficult for employees to introduce changes.
-The slow adoption of ideas could fall into this category as could an overly rigid way of thinking, old-school management style, or culture.
+> Employees perceive organization as being risk-averse or resistant to changes.
+It might be affected by slow adoption of new ideas, an overly rigid way of thinking, or outdated management styles or culture.

 __Exemplary statements reported by employees:__